jakobferdinandsen/wp-plugin-docker-environment/README.md

 # Plugin dev environment
-Just a simple docker setup created for figuring out a good development environment for when developing WP plugins
+Just a simple docker setup created while trying to figure out a good development environment for when developing WP plugins